Skip to main content

 Brett A. Sweitzer, MD is fellowship trained in sports medicine at the Steadman Hawkins Clinic of the Carolinas and a recent addition to the teaching and surgical faculty at Einstein Medical Center Department of Orthopedic Surgery.
 Dr. Sweitzer earned his medical degree from Temple University School of Medicine in Philadelphia and completed his residency training in orthopedic surgery at Emory University in Atlanta, Georgia.

-Eric A. Williams, M.D. is an excellent educator and mentor to the Orthopaedic Surgery residents.
 Dr. Williams is Board certified and specializes in spine surgery, including minimally invasive surgery of the spine (MIS).
 Dr. Eric Williams is an active member of local and national medical, orthopedic, and specialty associations.

 Dr. Williams graduated medical school and completed his residency in orthopedic surgery at Temple University in Philadelphia, Pennsylvania.
 He completed a one-year spine fellowship with Paul C. McAfee at the Scoliosis and Spine Center in Towson, Maryland, afterward joining his teacher and mentor from Temple, John Handal, MD, in the Department of Orthopedic Surgery at Einstein Medical Center.